fukaraadam-workspace/chrome-extension-nextjs-template/packages/utility-scripts/README.md

 # Utility Scripts

 This folder contains utility scripts to be used manually.

-Has its own package.json and typescript configuration with ts-node, so it can be used independently from main project.
+Has its own package-lock.json, because codegen depends on older versions of typescript, but ts-node uses typescript from its own node_modules.

 For scripts, use `npm run <script-name>` command.